 - Map tube replacement charges are $25 with an additional $15 processing fee.

-- A power cord will be provided at check-out (cable lock and key available upon request); these items must be returned with the laptop and are subject to overdue and replacement fines.
+- A computer charger (cord and block) will be provided at check-out; these items must be returned with the laptop and are subject to overdue and replacement fines.